K07H/ASA-Save-Inspector/README.md

 ## Installation
+Download the latest release archive here: https://github.com/K07H/ASA-Save-Inspector/releases

+You can choose x64, x86 or ARM-x64 (if you don't know which one to download, simply get the x64 one).
-Download the latest release archive here: https://github.com/K07H/ASA-Save-Inspector/releases Once the archive is downloaded, extract it.
+Once the archive is downloaded, extract it.
 This will give you a folder containing the executable.
 Double click on the executable to launch ASA Save Inspector.